Mengzi-No-1-High-School-Unofficial/.github/profile/README.md

 ## 🎉 How to Get Involved

-Are you a student or alumni of Mengzi No. 1 High School?
+Are you a student or alumni of Mengzi No. 1 High School(or Mengzi Experimental School)?
 We'd love for you to join us!

 1.  **🔎 Explore our projects:** Check out our repositories to see what we're working on.
 2.  **⌨️ Contribute:** Feel free to open issues, submit pull requests, or share your ideas.